uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 7) Refresh the `greeting-config` [http://localhost:8080](http://localhost:8080/) url while viewing the `greeting-config` terminal.
 You should see the debug line "Adding greeting"

+Congratulations!
+You have used the config-server to change the logging level of the greeting-config application.

 ### Turning on a Feature with `@ConfigurationProperties`